Navigation Turing Test (NTT): Learning to Evaluate Human-Like Navigation: Related Work

 Closely related to our work is the approach taken by \citet{deCothi2020.09.26.314815} to compare artificial agent behavior in a maze navigation task to human and rat behavior.
 They used a support vector machine classifier trained on a small set of expert designed features to distinguish between model-free, model-based, and successor-representation-based trained agents.
 The trained classifier was then applied to behavior of humans and rats to estimate which agent behavior was closest to that of biological agents \cite{deCothi2020.09.26.314815,decothi2020predictive}.
 We base our approach on this setup, but extend it to take as input lower-level features (e.g., trajectories, images) to avoid the need for expert designed feature extraction and better align with the line of work on imitation learning that forms the second inspiration to our work.

-While our approach makes no specific assumption about the type of task for which we aim to detect human-like behavior, we focus on the task of navigation in 3D space.
-This task is well suited as it has been widely studied from a range of perspectives, including neuroscience \cite{iaria2003cognitive,banino2018vector,decothi2020predictive} and machine learning \cite{alonso2020deep,chaplot2020object}.
-In addition, recent years have seen rapid progress on machine learned agents that achieve high task success, allowing us to focus our attention on whether the learned successful behavior is indeed human-like.
+While our approach makes no specific assumption about the type of task for which we aim to detect human-like behavior, we focus on the task of navigation in 3D space as it has been widely studied from a range of perspectives, including neuroscience \cite{iaria2003cognitive,banino2018vector,decothi2020predictive} and machine learning \cite{alonso2020deep,chaplot2020object}.
+In addition, recent years have seen rapid progress on machine learned agents that achieve high task success, allowing us to focus our attention on whether the learned behavior is indeed human-like.
 A driver of progress on learning to navigate has been the availability of simulated environments and evaluation frameworks. \citet{anderson2018evaluation} survey recent progress and evaluation frameworks for 3D navigation.
 In line with the majority of work in this area, the focus is on evaluating task success.
 Recent work on learning to navigate with a machine learning focus includes improvements of sample efficiency, e.g., through unsupervised pretraining \cite{li2020unsupervised} and object semantics \cite{chaplot2020object}.
-Here we leverage the work of \citet{alonso2020deep}, as it most closely aligns with our requirement for achieving high task success in a 3D game environment.
+Here we leverage the work of \citet{alonso2020deep}, as it most closely aligns with our 3D game environment.
 At the intersection of machine learning and neuroscience, machine learned models have been proposed as models for studying biological behavior \cite{banino2018vector,decothi2020predictive}.
 As before, the primary evaluation of these focused on task success \cite{banino2018vector}, with the notable exception of \citet{deCothi2020.09.26.314815} which forms the starting point of our work.

 -.2cm